-When I see the ice lifting tiny rocks and forming into shards and columns in this way, it reminds me of the rune Isa and causes me to reflect on how resistant all of nature is to change.
+When I see the ice lifting tiny rocks and forming into shards and columns in this way, it reminds me of the rune Isa and causes me to reflect on how resistant to change is all of nature.Me, 2015

 This is a Random Nature Connection post

 Resistance is Natural

 By “we”, as I used it in the introduction to this post, I mean all citizens of this natural world, not just humans and not just animals.